dplefevre/marine-mammals-classification/README.md

 # Run inference on a new audio source
 Finally, verifying the models' prediction output using an input audio outside of dataset.

-* This audio has two marine animals in this 30 second clip
+* This audio has two marine animals to reconize in this 30 second clip.

 [False Killer Whale & Dolphin](https://www.youtube.com/watch?v=2WY6Rf2gYKE)